-The school will establish and embed a whole school culture and will raise awareness and promote safe and responsible internet use amongst learners by:
+The school will establish and embed a whole school safeguarding culture and will raise awareness and promote safe and responsible internet use amongst learners by:

-- ensuring our curriculum and whole school approach is developed in line with the UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework -2020' and DfE 'Teaching online safety in school' guidance; - ensuring online safety is addressed in Relationships Education, Relationships and Sex Education, Health Education and Computing programmes of study; - reinforcing online safety principles in other curriculum subjects as appropriate, and whenever technology or the internet is used on site; - implementing appropriate peer education approaches through our School council; - creating a safe environment in which all learners feel comfortable to say what they feel, without fear of getting into trouble and/or being judged for talking about something which happened to them online; - involving the DSL (or DDSL) as part of planning for online safety lessons or activities, so they can advise on any known safeguarding cases, and ensure support is in place for any learners who may be impacted by the content; - making informed decisions to ensure that any educational resources used are appropriate for our learners;
+- ensuring online safety is addressed in Relationships Education, Relationships and Sex Education, Health Education and Computing programmes of study; - reinforcing online safety principles in other curriculum subjects as appropriate, and whenever technology or the internet is used on site; - implementing appropriate peer education approaches through our School council; - ensuring they understand the importance of reporting abuse, misuse or access to inappropriate materials, including incidents of sexual abuse and sexual harassment online; - creating a safe environment in which all learners feel comfortable to say what they feel, without fear of getting into trouble and/or being judged for talking about something which happened to them online;

-- using external visitors, where appropriate, to complement and support our internal online safety education approaches; - providing online safety education as part of the transition programme across the key stages and/or when moving between establishments.
+- ensuring they know who to talk to if they have a concern. - involving the DSL (or DDSL) as part of planning for online safety lessons or activities, so they can advise on any known safeguarding cases, and ensure support is in place for any learners who may be impacted by the content; - making informed decisions to ensure that any educational resources used are appropriate for our learners; - using external visitors, where appropriate, to complement and support our internal online safety education approaches; - providing online safety education as part of the transition programme across the key stages and/or when moving between establishments. - seeking learner voice when writing and developing online safety policies and practices, including curriculum development and implementation.